-14. SUPPORT PLAN
+14. CARE PLAN

-There is a requirement for service providers to maintain records of service user medicines.
-Regular reviews of the medication and its administration are to be undertaken to ensure that information is current, correct and is still meeting the needs of the service user Information recorded should include the following information:
+There is a requirement for service providers to maintain records of Individuals medicines.
+Regular reviews of the medication and its administration are to be undertaken to ensure that information is current, correct and is still meeting the needs of the Individual.
+Information recorded should include the following information:

-• Name of individual
+- Name of individual

-- What medication the service user is taking, - Instruction on route of administration, - Amount to be administered and when - What each medication is for, - Risk assessment for the medication routine, for example what to do if the service user/ young person spits out the medication. - What to do and who to contact in the case of an emergency - Risk assessment for service user managing their own medication and living in shared accommodation (where appropriate). - The name and contact details of the individual's GP and dispensing pharmacist.
+- What medication the Individual is taking,

+- Instruction on route of administration.

+- Amount to be administered and when.

+- What each medication is for, - Risk assessment for the medication routine, for example what to do if the Individual spits out the medication. - What to do and who to contact in the case of an emergency - Risk assessment for Individual managing their own medication and living in shared accommodation (where appropriate). - The name and contact details of the individual's GP and dispensing pharmacist.

-Certain preferences should be recorded; if for example the service user is vegetarian then medication provided should be in a gelatine capsule; if the service user observes religious festivals by fasting and prefers not to have medication at certain times.
+Certain preferences should be recorded; if for example the Individual is vegetarian then medication provided should be in a gelatine capsule; if the Individual observes religious festivals by fasting and prefers not to have medication at certain times.